jasonwurzel/FetchWallpaper/README.md

 Examples
 --------

-When you don't give any arguments, it will just pick a random featured wallpaper.
+When you do not specify any arguments, it will pick a random featured wallpaper.

 	FetchWallpaper.exe